Thank you for your interest in requesting a Patient Listening Session!

 Please read all of the information in the sections below before submitting your request.
 If you are unsure if a Patient Listening Session is the best way to talk to FDA, the Office of Patient Affairs can help!
 Contact us through the Patients Ask FDA webform, by email at PatientAffairs@fda.gov or by phone at 301-796-8460.

-Patient-Led Listening Sessions are currently being scheduled for Spring 2022.
+Patient-Led Listening Sessions are currently being scheduled for Summer 2022.

 Patient Listening Sessions are one of many ways patients, caregivers, and their advocates can share their experiences and perspectives by talking directly with FDA staff.

 - Patient Listening Sessions are small, informal, non-regulatory, non-public discussions

 - Patient Listening Sessions are scheduled for up to 1.5 hours and can be in person at FDA in Silver Spring, MD, on the phone, or a mix of the two